margaretmf/margaretmf.github.io/resume.md

 ---

 ## PROFILE
-Data and Information scientist with a background in systems thinking and experience with public data sources.
+Versatile data science professional with a background in systems thinking and experience with public data sources.
 Passionate about solving problems using quantitative and qualitative methods.
-Demonstrated interest in strategy and operations.
+Demonstrate interest in strategy and operations.
+Aspire to move into data strategy or product strategy roles.
 Possess strong foresight.

  <br>